Berline-Vergne valuation and generalized permutohedra: Introduction

 At present, the explicit computation of the BV-$\alpha$-valuation is a recursive, complicated process, but we carry it out in the special example of regular permutohedra of small dimensions, whose symmetry simplifies the computations.
 Based on our empirical results, we conjecture the following: \begin{conj} Every regular permutohedron is BV-$\alpha$-positive. \end{conj}

 One important property of the BV-$\alpha$-valuation enables us to reduce the problem of proving the Ehrhart positivity of all generalized permutohedra to proving the positivity of all the $\alpha$'s arising from the regular permutohedra. \begin{thm} Conjecture \ref{conj:alphas} implies Conjecture \ref{positivity}. \end{thm} Therefore, we focus on proving Conjecture \ref{conj:alphas} instead.
-In this paper, we provide partial progress on proving Conjecture \ref{conj:alphas} (and thus Conjecture \ref{positivity}), as well as present equivalent statements to Conjecture \ref{conj:alphas} in terms of mixed valuations and Todd class respectively.
+In this paper, we provide partial progress on proving Conjecture \ref{conj:alphas} (and thus Conjecture \ref{positivity}):

+\begin{thm} \begin{enumerate} \item For all $n \le 6,$ the regular permutohedron $\Pi_n$ is BV-$\alpha$-positive.
+Therefore, all the integral generalized permutohedra (including matroid base polytopes) of dimension at most $6$ are Ehrhart positive.